Russian forces attack airfields in Ukraine as Zelensky pleads for fighter jets

 The area is covered in smoke.
 Someone runs out of the building and drags the man with the yellow armband out of the street.
 Soldiers sprint across the intersection to people collapsed on the ground, and someone shouts, “Medic!”

-Associated Press photos of the aftermath show civilians killed in the attack.
+Associated Press photos of the aftermath show civilians — including children — killed in the attack.
 Lynsey Addario, a photographer working for the New York Times who witnessed the attack, said in a message posted on Twitter that “at least three members of a family of four were killed in front of me.”

-Fahim reported from Istanbul, Cahlan from Washington and Ryan from Tallinn, Estonia.
+Fahim reported from Istanbul, Warrick and Cahlan from Washington, and Ryan from Tallinn, Estonia.
 Jennifer Hassan in London and Danielle Paquette in Dakar, Senegal, contributed to this report.